-Where to find the best fish and chips in Sydney
+Where to eat the best fish ‘n’ chips in Sydney

-With its stunning coastline stretching from Palm Beach to Cronulla, it’s no wonder fish and chips have been a favourite with generations of Sydneysiders.
+With its stunning coastline stretching from Palm Beach to Cronulla, it’s no wonder fish ‘n’ chips have been a favourite with generations of Sydneysiders.

-With its stunning coastline stretching from Palm Beach to Cronulla, it’s no wonder fish and chips have been a favourite with generations of Sydneysiders.
+With its stunning coastline stretching from Palm Beach to Cronulla, it’s no wonder fish ‘n’ chips have been a favourite with generations of Sydneysiders.
 A salty fix of crispy fish and golden-fried potatoes has become synonymous with long days at the beach and relaxing with friends and family.
-Here are our top 5 places for the best fish and chips in Sydney.
+Here are our top 5 places for a fish and chips feast in Sydney.

 The stroke of genius that inspired serving fried fish with a side of chips is attributed to Jewish migrant Joseph Malin, who opened a shop in London in 1860.
 The trend quickly caught on in Australia when it was brought here by the British.